sohaib68/waterbucketsolver/README.md

 # Water Bucket Challenge

-This project is a flutter application that solves the water bucket problem.
+This project is a flutter app that solves the water bucket problem.
 The app uses Breadth-First Search (BFS) algorithm to explore all possible states from the initial state (both buckets empty) until goal state is reached (one of the buckets contains Z gallons of water).
 Each state represents the amount of water in both buckets at any step, and the transition happens according to allowed steps (fill bucket X OR Y, empty bucket X OR Y, transfer from one bucket to the other).

 The last step which represents a solution is highlighted.